bensail-ai/Formula1_prediction/README.md

 If you wish to run this project yourself, you can setup your the conda environment used to run this project by running this bash script:
 <insert bash script>

-Alternativily create your own conda environment using the requirements.txt file.
+Alternatively create your own conda environment using the requirements.txt file.

 ### Data Sources:

 The data comes from 3 main sources:
-- [Ergast API](http://ergast.com/mrd/)database historical result data from 1950 to present day
+- [Ergast API](http://ergast.com/mrd/) database historical result data from 1950 to present day
 - Weather data from Visual Crossings API -[Visual Crossings API](https://www.visualcrossing.com/)
 - [F1 Live](https://www.formula1.com/en/f1-live.html) python package which acts as a link to the [F1 Live](https://www.formula1.com/en/f1-live.html) telemetry data from 2018 to present day